Your service may not be active yet if you've moved your home phone service to EE or you've placed a home move order.

 An extension cable or a doubler could be the cause of the noise on your line.

-If you get a number unavailable tone, please get in touch.
+If you get a number unavailable tone, contact us.

 If your landline phone does ring, check the landline number you called back on your mobile phone.
 It may be that you've been calling an incorrect landline number or your landline number hasn't moved over to our home phone service correctly.